elastic/elastic-package/README.md

 ## Commands

-`elastic-package` current offers the commands listed below.
+`elastic-package` currently offers the commands listed below.

 Some commands have a _global context_, meaning that they can be run from anywhere and they will have the same result.
 Other commands have a _package context_; these must be run from anywhere under a package's